thegetty/quire/packages/11ty/_plugins/figures/README.md

 ## Figures Processing

-Quire's figures processing provides methods to prepare images for use with quire front-end components.
-It produces single-file derivates (thumbnails, etc) used throughout the publication.
+Quire's figures processing provides methods to prepare images for use with Quire front-end components.
+It produces single-file derivatives (thumbnails, etc) used throughout the publication.
 For figures that are configured to be zoomable it also produces directory hierarchies of tiles conforming to [IIIF Image API 2.0](https://iiif.io/api/image/2.0/).
 It produces [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/) for figures that are zoomable, have annotations, or are a sequence.

 Currently these manifests are used with the [`canvas-panel`](https://iiif-canvas-panel.netlify.app/docs/api-reference/canvas-panel), [`image-service`](https://iiif-canvas-panel.netlify.app/docs/components/single-image-service), and `q-image-sequence` web components.